r3pt1s/BanSystem/README.md

 - MySQL Support
 - MultiServer support (WaterdogPE)
 - Notifications for team members
-- Multi language support (english & german, can add custom ones)
+- Multi language support (english & german, can add custom ones by creating a corresponding file in plugin_data/BanSystem/lang/ and putting only the file name as a language in the config.yml)
 - StaffTools (/vanish, /freeze, /spectate, /chatmute)
 - Enable or disable integrated systems (except NotificationSystem)